 Graduates can also attend as a year fourteen student and participate in several selected programs.
 The facility will also be open after school hours for hobby classes and adult programs.

+The Woody Williams Center for Advanced Learning and Careers was one of six projects funded through a bond passed by Cabell County voters in 2020.
 This is a groundbreaking project for Cabell County Schools and education design in West Virginia that reimagines an abandoned retail store into a career academy, showcasing technology and career education for high school students and adult education.